BinaryMuse/chrome-fast-tab-switcher/README.md

 Run the test suite with `npm test`.

-You may run JSHint on the source with `npm run jshint`.
+Run JSHint on the source with `npm run jshint`.